matuntosh/mosaique/README.md

 3. Write piece-image-list.csv file.
 4. Write image-file-list.csv with 'original-image-list.csv' with 'piece-image-list.csv'.

+Or if use same image files for original image and mosaique piece images (like 5klogos.csv) then change srcKeys property of MosaiqueComponent.
+See [## Change srcKeys](## Change srcKeys).

 ### 1. Create piece images.

 Create piece images same name of original images into another folder of original images.